Thursday evenings – eight weeks

 Lead tutor Paul Gogarty (former BBC 1 Holiday Programme presenter and Chief Travel Writer for the Telegraph) shares the secrets of travel writing and getting your work published.

-This interactive, workshop style course helps students prepare a high quality travel feature to pitch to editors.
+This interactive, workshop style course helps you prepare a high quality travel feature to pitch to editors.

-Guest tutor: Sarah Barrell, formerly Travel Editor at The Independent on Sunday, and now Associate Editor at National Geographic Traveller; Will Hyde, travel writer and TV presenter.
+Guest tutors: Sarah Barrell, formerly Travel Editor at The Independent on Sunday, and now Associate Editor at National Geographic Traveller; Will Hyde, travel writer and TV presenter.